 PLK1 inhibition upregulates PD-L1 expression

-We and others have previously reported that PLK1 inhibition or knock-down results in a cell cycle arrest in G2/M phase leading to cancer cell death.14,19−22 Herein, we found that PLK1 knockdown also increases PD-L1 surface expression in both human (A549) and murine (LLC-JSP) lung cancer cell lines.
-As shown in Fig. 1A, 85% knockdown of PLK1 mRNA (by siRNA against PLK1) resulted in 2.5-fold increase in PD-L1 mRNA expression in A549 cell line compared with untreated cells at 2 days after siRNA treatment.
-This was then confirmed at the surface protein level in A549 (Fig. 1B) and LLC-JSP (Fig. 1C) lung cancer cell lines at 3 days after siRNA treatments.
+We and others have previously reported that PLK1 inhibition or knock-down results in cell cycle arrest in G2/M leading to cancer cell death.13-15 Herein, we found that PLK1 knockdown also results in an increase in PD-L1 surface expression in both human (A549) and murine (LLC-JSP) lung cancer cell lines.
+As shown in Fig. 1A, 85% knockdown of PLK1 mRNA (by siRNA against PLK1) resulted in 2.5-fold increase in PD-L1 mRNA expression in A549 cell line compared with scrambled siRNA (siSCR) treated cells.
+This was then confirmed at the surface protein level in A549 (Fig. 1B) and LLC-JSP (Fig. 1C) lung cancer cell lines at 3 days post siRNA treatments.

 Mitotic kinase inhibitor (MKI)-induced PD-L1 expression

 Following on the discovery that PLK1 inhibition results in PD-L1 upregulation, we sought to determine whether this holds true for inhibition of other mitotic kinases.
-We screened three mitotic kinase small molecule inhibitors against PLK1 (volasertib), Aurora kinase A (alisertib), and CHK1 (AZD7762) in human and mouse lung cancer cell lines.
-As shown in Supplementary Fig. 1, treatment of human NSCLC cells (A549 and H460) and a murine lung cancer cell (LLC-JSP) with volasertib, alisertib, or AZD7762 all reduced cancer cell viability and upregulated surface PD-L1 levels.
-These results establish the link between mitotic kinase inhibition and PD-L1 upregulation, and also demonstrate the potency of volasertib over other mitotic kinase inhibitors.
-In agreement with our results using PLK1 siRNA (Fig. 1) or volasertib (Supplementary Fig. 1), onvansertib (a newer PLK1 small molecule inhibitor) also reduced cell viability and upregulated PD-L1 expression in A549 cells (Supplementary Fig. 2).
+We screened three leading mitotic kinase small molecule inhibitors against PLK1 (volasertib), Aurora kinase A (alisertib), and CHK1 (AZD7762) in human and mouse lung cancer cell lines.
+As shown in Supplementary Fig. 1, treatment of LLC-JSP (a murine lung cancer cell line) with volasertib, alisertib, or AZD7762 led to significant cell death (Supplementary Fig. 1A) and upregulated surface PD-L1 level (Supplementary Figs. 1B&C) in each case.
+This not only establishes the link between mitotic kinase inhibition and PD-L1 upregulation, but also demonstrates the potency of volasertib over other mitotic kinase inhibitors.

 Combination of PLK1 inhibition and PD-L1 blockade reduces tumor growth and prolongs survival in mice

-Based on our finding that PLK1 inhibition upregulated PD-L1 protein, we investigate whether the PLK1 inhibitor volasertib and a PD-L1 monoclonal antibody synergize in vivo.
-We used a LLC-JSP cell line to develop a flank tumor model in immune-competent mice similar to a previous report.27 Mice with tumors (> 60 mm3) were treated i.p. with volasertib, PD-L1 antibody, or the combination of volasertib and PD-L1 antibody as shown in Fig. 3A.
-The combination treatment (volasertib + PD-L1 antibody) significantly reduced tumor growth (Fig. 3B) and prolonged survival of mice (Fig. 3C) better than each monotherapy, which did not provide a statistically significant survival effect compared with the vehicle-treated mice.
+Based on our finding that PLK1 inhibition upregulated PD-L1 protein, we aimed to investigate whether the PLK1 inhibitor volasertib and a PD-L1 monoclonal antibody would synergize in vivo.
+We used LLC-JSP cell line to develop a flank tumor model in immune-competent mice similar to previous report.16 Mice with tumors (>60 mm3) were treated i.p. with PLK1 inhibitor volasertib and PD-L1 antibody as shown in Fig. 2A.
+The combination treatment (volasertib + PD-L1 antibody) significantly reduced tumor growth (Fig. 2B) and prolonged survival of mice (Fig. 2C) compared to each monotherapy.

 PD-L1 antibody conjugated nanoparticles for delivery of PLK1 inhibitor volasertib (ARAC)

-ARAC induces anti-tumor immune response in a bilateral lung cancer tumor model
+ARAC induces systemic anti-tumor immune response in a bilateral lung cancer tumor model

-To evaluate ARAC systemically, we developed an experimental metastatic lung tumor model by intravenous injection of LLC-JSP cells (200,000 cells), which developed tumors mainly in the lungs (confirmed at sacrifice).
+To evaluate ARAC systemically, we developed an experimental metastatic lung tumor model by intravenous injection of LLC-JSP cells (200K cells), which developed tumors mainly in the lungs (confirmed at sacrifice).
 Mice were randomly grouped and treated intravenously (i.v.) via tail vein with saline, free drugs (volasertib + PD-L1 antibody at same dose or 5-fold higher dose than dose on ARAC), ARAC, or ARAC plus anti-CD8 antibody (Fig. 6A).
-Mice treated with ARAC survived significantly longer than those treated with saline or free drugs at same dose (***p < 0.001 vs. saline; **p < 0.01 vs. free drugs (1x)) (Fig. 6B) and slightly better than those treated with the 5-fold dose of the free drug combo (*p < 0.05 vs. saline).
+Mice treated with ARAC survived significantly longer than those treated with saline or free drugs at same dose (***p<0.001 vs. saline; **p<0.01 vs. free drugs (1x)) (Fig. 6B) and slightly better than those treated with the 5-fold dose of the free drug combo (*p<0.05 vs. saline).
 Thus, delivery with ARAC could effectively reduce required dose of drug by at least 5-fold.
-Moreover, ARAC’s efficacy was confirmed to be immune-mediated as CD8 + T cell depletion by anti-CD8 antibodies abolished the prolonged survival of ARAC-treated mice (Fig. 6C).
-Furthermore, treatment with ARAC did not cause any weight loss, demonstrating its favorable safety in mice (Fig. 6D).
+Moreover, ARAC’s efficacy was confirmed to be immune-mediated as CD8+ T cell depletion by anti-CD8 antibodies abolished the prolonged survival of ARAC-treated mice (Fig. 6C).
+Furthermore, treatment with ARAC did not cause any weight loss, demonstrating its safety in mice (Fig. 6D).